Mario Veiga Ferraz Pereira: Career

 Mario started his career as a researcher at Eletrobras Cepel, Brazil, in 1975, which he left in 1990.
 At Cepel, he worked on multiple topics at the intersection of power systems and operation research, including hydrothermal scheduling, reliability, power systems operations, and inflow models.
-During this period, he developed the Stochastic Dual Dynamic Programming algorithm, which is used to solve multistage stochastic optimization problems, particularly in hydroelectric scheduling.
+During this period, he had developed the Stochastic Dual Dynamic Programming algorithm with Leotina M.V.G.
+Pinto, which is used to solve multistage stochastic optimization problems, particularly in hydroelectric scheduling.
 His algorithm led to software that became the official operation tool in Brazil.
 It has been used in many other countries, including Canada, Colombia, Mexico, New Zealand, Norway, and the United States.

 Between 1983 and 1985, he was a project manager at the Electric Power Research Institute, EPRI, in the United States.
 At EPRI, Pereira worked with George Dantzig among several other researchers.
 Moreover, between 1988 and 1990, he was also a professor of electrical engineering at the Pontifical Catholic University of Rio de Janeiro.
 Between 1989 and 1990, he was vice president of the Brazilian Society of Operations Research.

 In 1987, Pereira founded PSR, a consulting and software development company in the energy sector.
 He was CEO at PSR until December 2018, when he became Chief Innovation Officer (CINO).
 Pereira has continued his academic work and developed multiple operations research based tools for power systems planning and operation.
 In 2001, he was an advisor to the presidency during the Brazilian energy crisis.
 He has consulted for multiple countries, including the United States, Canada, and many South America and Asia countries.